 The latter is especially important because we have to remember that crime detection, investigation, and conviction has changed drastically over the centuries.
 There was no DNA testing and no real scientific forensics to help solve crimes in the 19th and early 20th centuries.
 Fingerprinting, for example, didn’t begin until the late 19th century.
 So crime detection was relatively primitive and crude in most cases, which makes it more of a challenge for the historical sleuth or detective to solve them, but, I would argue, more fun for readers to follow.

 As a writer, I’m fascinated by how people lived and breathed their time and I love solving puzzles, which is one reason why I decided to delve into the historical mystery genre.
 My upcoming series, The Paper Chase Mysteries, takes place at the turn of the 20th century when America was beginning to clean up its act regarding the corruption, greed, and graft of the Gilded Age.
 Progressive Era reforms were starting to take shape in many American institutions, including the judicial system.

 The first book of this series will be out this summer, but you can read more about it here.

-Want more fascinating information about history?
-Like social and psychological history and not just historical events and dates?
+Want to explore the nooks and crannies of history that aren’t in the history books?
+Like social and psychological history and not just historical events?
+Want in on exclusive sneak peeks, giveaways, and surveys?
 Then sign up for my newsletter!
-Plus, you’ll get a free short story when you do :-).
-Here’s the link!
+You’ll get a free short story when you do.